ajarara/jarmac.org/content/starting-nix.md

          '';
          # if I wanted to append iproute's postInstall phase,
          # I would also concat attrs.postInstall to this.
-         # Also note you don't want ${attrs.out} here, explained a paragraph below
+         # Also note we don't want ${attrs.out} here, explained a paragraph below
          });
      };